elastic/elasticsearch-rails/opensearch-persistence/examples/notes/README.markdown

 Demo Aplication for the Repository Pattern
 ==========================================

-This directory contains a simple demo application for the repository pattern of the `Elasticsearch::Persistence` module in the [Sinatra](http://www.sinatrarb.com) framework.
+This directory contains a simple demo application for the repository pattern of the `OpenSearch::Persistence` module in the [Sinatra](http://www.sinatrarb.com) framework.

 To run the application, first install the required gems and start the application: